wdpypere/docs-test-comps/docs/components/metaconfig.md

 - `daemons` ? `caf_service_action{}`

-    An nlist with foreach daemon the `CAF::Service` action to take if the file changes.
+    An nlist with foreach daemon the [Service](../CAF/Service.md) action to take if the file changes.

     Even if multiple `services` are associated to the same daemon, each action